 What we do

-We are a non profit organisation that supports people with disabilities.
-We specialise in helping parents create a network of trusted people around their child who will love and support them even when parents no longer can.
+We are a non profit organisation that specialises in supporting people with disabilities to create a network of trusted people around them who will love and support them even when parents no longer can.
 This network has a formalised legal structure and is called a microboard.

 How we can help

 Through our experience as parents of young adults with disability and conversations with hundreds of parents around Australia we have learned that we commonly experience three main problems:

 - we fear about the future because our children are extremely vulnerable without us

 We will help you overcome these problems by coaching you through how to find and ask people to be part of a network around your child.

 We’ll also help you to create the legal structure of the microboard.
 This legal structure will sustain the commitment of members to support your child even when you are no longer can.